barklan/hugo-dead-simple/README.md

 Simple hugo theme designed to be dead easy on the reader.

-General idea is to stay of enshittifying: no icons, less whitespace, less colors, links are blue, etc...
+General idea is to stay of enshittifying trend: no icons, less whitespace, less colors, links are blue, etc...

 <img src="https://raw.githubusercontent.com/barklan/hugo-dead-simple/main/images/screenshot.png"/>